sova-org/Sova/website/static/doc_bali_syntax/bali-syntax.typ

 Moreover, in ``` (note n v c d)```, arguments v and c are optional: one can write ``` (note n v d)``` and ``` (note n d)```.
 In these cases, c and v (if needed) will have default values.

+== Comments

+At any point in a program, the symbol ; will start a comment.
+This comment ends at the end of the line.

 = The semantics